mem48/geocompr/main.md

             datatype = "INT2U")
 ```

-Moreover, some raster file formats accept an additional creation options^[Creation options for the GeoTIFF format are at http://www.gdal.org/frmt_gtiff.html.
+Some raster file formats also accept additional creation options^[Creation options for the GeoTIFF format are at http://www.gdal.org/frmt_gtiff.html.
 Full list of formats with theirs creation options could be found at http://www.gdal.org/formats_list.html].
-You could specify a compress method using the `COMPRESS` option:
+For example, you could specify a compress method using the `COMPRESS` option:

 ```r